MartinEesmaa/ThePrincessStar/README.md

 For Linux having issue for SSL: No usable version of libssl was found.

-You need download stable version through: https://pkgs.org/download/libssl1.0.0
+You need download package through: https://pkgs.org/download/libssl1.0.0 or OpenSSL.

-Once installed, open project again in Unity Hub or exit safe mode in Unity Engine.
+Once installed, open project again in Unity Hub/Unity Engine or exit safe mode in Unity Engine.

 # Video: